rh20624/Awesome-IMU-Sensing/README.md

 【Ubicomp 2021】CrowdAct: Achieving High-Quality Crowdsourced Datasets in Mobile Activity Recognition

 【Ubicomp 2021】Attend and Discriminate: Beyond the State-of-the-Art for Human Activity Recognition Using Wearable Sensors
-summary: 1)exploit the latent relationships between multi-channel sensor modalities and specific activities, data-agnostic augmentation 2)investigating the effectiveness of data-agnostic augmentation for multi-modal sensor data streams to regularize deep HAR models 3)incorporating a classification loss criterion to encourage minimal intra-class representation differences whilst maximising inter-class differences
+- exploit the latent relationships between multi-channel sensor modalities and specific activities, data-agnostic augmentation
+【Ubicomp 2019】The Positive Impact of Push vs Pull Progress Feedback: A 6-week Activity Tracking Study in the Wild

 ## Gesture Recognition